Harmontown/harmontown.github.io/docs/_episodes/245/index.md

 title:                "I F_cking Love White Sh_t"
 image:                "episode-placeholder.jpg"
 description: |-
   Harmontown is back in the states for the first show of 2017!
-Watch the video at harmontown.com/live!
 showDate:
 releaseDate:          "2017-01-12 09:30:00Z"
 duration:             "02:02:39"